JetBrains/ij-perf-report-aggregator/readme.md

  * `pnpm run dev` to start a dev server with hot module replacement.
  * Change _Server_ to `http://localhost:9044`

-To change dashboard, edit your dashboard page `*Dashboard.vue`, for example `IntelliJDashboard.vue` or `SharedIndexesDashboard.vue`.
+To change dashboard, edit your dashboard page `*Dashboard.vue`, for example `IntelliJDashboard.vue` or `GenericMetricDashboard.vue`.

 `LineChartCard` or `BarChartCard` supports `measures` property.
 Specify desired metric.
 Multiple metrics are supported, but keep in mind that each metric means chart series and overuse can make chart unreadable.